rfrht/PY2RAF/Improving-FT-710-usability.md

 6. Turn the `FUNC` button, change it to `1 KHz`
 7. Touch `BACK` to exit the configuration

-## Mic gain, Compressor and AMG
+## Mic gain, Compressor and AMC
 I was trying to make sense of it with some over-the-air recording (listening through a SDR).
-I found that AMG is kind of a gain configuration - the least AMG, the least signal you're putting out.
-Fun fact: The less AMG, the more the needle swings in `COMP` mode while TXing.
+I found that AMC is kind of a gain configuration - the least AMC, the least signal you're putting out.
+Fun fact: The less AMC, the more the needle swings in `COMP` mode while TXing.

 These are the instructions that I got from Yaesu to configure them all.
-You start with **Mic Gain**, then **AMG** and then **Compressor**.
+You start with **Mic Gain**, then **AMC** and then **Compressor**.

 --